vhok/notes/javascript.md

 ```

 Arrow Function

 Unlike function declaration and function expression.
 Does not have its own binding for *this*.
-Therefore, *this* will refer to the object in which it's contained in.
+Therefore, *this* will refer to the *this* of the scope it's contained in.
 ```javascript
 const doSomething = (parameter) => {
   return parameter;